Skip to content

 Raises:

-ValueError: If any token is not in the vocabulary
+ValueError: If any token is not in the vocabulary.

 """

-raise ValueError(f"Token {e.args[0]} not in vocabulary") from e
+raise ValueError(f"Token {item!r} not in vocabulary")

 decode_tokens(ids)